Figuring out my values - an exercise

 Graduate (hopefully check)

-As a result, I never felt compelled to set an ambitious goal and gun for it, and when I did think of setting bigger goals, I never felt like they could be attained (like pivoting my career into product management for example).
+As a result, I never felt compelled to set an ambitious goal and gun for it, and when I did think of setting bigger goals, I never felt like they could be attained (like pivoting my career into a different field for example).
 Ambition means a strong desire to do or to achieve something, typically requiring determination and hard work (Oxford).
 I want to challenge myself to dream big and set goals that I typically think are out of my reach.
 Goals such as: attending an Ivy League school in the future, working for an industry in which I have no experience, starting a podcast, or founding a business.
 Ambition is one of my core values as I intend it to be the driving force that wakes me up in the morning and keeps me motivated every day.

 "You can say goodbye and you can say hello, but you'll always find your way back home." - Hannah Montana